garvbox-net/infra-ng/docs/kube-k3s.md

 At this point the machine is prepped and you can start up k3s if you disabled it.
 You can check that k3s detected the GPU after it has started with `sudo grep nvidia /var/lib/rancher/k3s/agent/etc/containerd/config.toml`

+You may proceed to deploying the nvidia-device-plugin pod and workloads after this.

 # GitOps with Flux